The Welsh Family

 In the year 1720...

-John Welsh, in Corehead, and his wife may have had at least four children: Elizabeth, Isobel, James and Janet.
+John Welsh, in Corehead, and his wife may have had at least five children: Elizabeth, Isobel, James, Janet and Mary.

 See original document